 In another study, mice with arthritis-like symptoms were given alligator pepper extract, which made the pain and swelling go away.

-3. Alligator Pepper May Have Anti-Aging Properties
+3. Anti-Aging Properties

 Alligator pepper contains antioxidants that may contribute to its potential anti-aging properties.

 Antioxidants are substances that aid in preventing damage to the body from free radicals.

 Free radicals are unstable molecules that can cause oxidative stress and inflammation in the body.